 The burst of the housing bubble that caused the Recession of 2008 left millions of real estate investors with a decidedly sour taste in their mouths.
 After a few years of remarkable returns, with a corresponding rise in market values, the collapse of that market revealed a system that had gone terribly wrong.
 Real estate-backed loans defaulted as over-extended borrowers were unable to adjust to revised mortgage terms.
 Investment banks that had purchased those loans were unable to prove they had the capital to support their investor portfolios.
 The consequential foreclosures left millions of homes and commercial buildings unfinished, closed or boarded up.

 In the aftermath, the real estate industry was compelled to review its internal processes, to both prevent a disastrous repeat of 2007, and to also encourage investment again.
 All that unused property had value that was going to waste.
 The American federal government helped by keeping interest rates low.
-And the explosion in Internet-based investment opportunities is virtually limitless, including investments in real estate.
+And the explosion in internet-based investment opportunities is virtually limitless, including passive investment, such as real estate.
 For even the most cautious investors, there are now opportunities for passive investment in real estate that are well worth investigating.

 The ongoing argument in investing is whether to seek active or passive portfolio managers.
 The case against active managers is that their (frequently high) fees absorb a chunk of the profits made in each transaction.
 On the other hand, in acknowledgement of the fact that humans are not rational and, therefore, leave value on the table when investing, active managers have the opportunity to exploit those irrational decisions to the tune of big returns for their clients.